PxTools/PxBuild/pxtool.md

     I_Valuetype <|-- _PxInt
 ```
 The "Keyword-classes" use 2 different superclasses, one \_PxSingle for those that have just the keyword and a value and \_PxValueByKey for the Others.
+These 2 both inhert an abstract class called _SuperKeyword
 ```mermaid
 classDiagram
    class _PXSingle{